sriram-senthilkr/tp/docs/UserGuide.md

     - `plan CS2040C y/1 s/2`: Adds CS2040C to Year 1 Semester 2 as untaken
     - `list`: list all modules in the planner with overall CAP
     - `remove CS2113`: Deletes the module CS2113
+    - `clear`: Deletes all modules in the planner
     - `status`: gets the status of core modules and MCs taken.
     - `exit`: exits the application.
 6. Refer to features below for details of each command